nnstreamer/nntrainer/README.md

 ## Open Source License

-The nntrainer is an open source project released under the terms of the Apache License version 2.0.
+The NNtrainer is an open source project released under the terms of the Apache License version 2.0.

 ## Contributing